Felix-012/generate_to_ground/README.md

 ### Training

+---

+You will probably first need to review the accelerate configuration in `./configs/accelerate_config.yaml`.

-To reproduce the training process, run:
+Then, to reproduce the training process, run:

 ```bash
 ./training/launch_scripts/launch_training_biovil
 ```

----

 ## 5. Additional Overview